vishamjyot/devops-cloud-interview-scenarios/docs/linux-sre/scenarios.md

 # 🐧 Linux / SRE — Scenario-Based Interview Questions

 **Q1.
-[L1] A critical web server is unresponsive, butping still works.
+[L1] A critical web server is unresponsive, but ping still works.
 SSH connection is refused.
 What could be the issue and how would you resolve it?**

 > *What the interviewer is testing:* Basic system troubleshooting, understanding of SSH vs. ICMP.